python/mypy/docs/source/generics.rst

     for i, j in NewVec[int]():
         ...

-Using type variable bounds or values in generic aliases has the same effect as in generic classes/functions.
+Using type variable bounds or value restriction in generic aliases has the same effect as in generic classes and functions.

 Differences between the new and old syntax